troglobit/myLinux/README.md

 ------------

-TroglOS is a playful, but working, example of how to create a virtual devboard from the ground up with components like Linux and BusyBox.
+TroglOS is a playful, but working, example of how to create a virtual devboard from components like Qemu, Linux and BusyBox.

 Use the build framework in TroglOS to test your embedded applications before the actual hardware arrives.
 Or as a reference when said